-68. Knowledge and experience in remuneration policy issues by members of the Remuneration Setting Committee
+68. Knowledge and experience of the members of the Remuneration Setting Committee in matters of remuneration policy

-The Company considers that all the members of this Remuneration Setting Committee are competent to carry out their duties with excellence, due to their professional training and based on positions previously held.
+The Company considers that all the persons comprising this Remuneration Setting Committee are totally competent to carry out their duties with excellence, due to their professional training and based on previously held positions.